frostehhh/google-keep-clone/README.md

 # Google Keep Clone

-An work-in-progress open source clone of the Google Keep app using TypeScript, React, Next.js, Serverless Stack(SST) and microservice architecture.
+A work-in-progress open source clone of the Google Keep app using TypeScript, React, Next.js, Serverless Stack(SST) and microservice architecture.

 ## About this project